Multi-buy offer

 Save when you buy multiple plays.
-Add four plays to your basket, and receive 25% off one of the plays.
+Add three plays to your basket, and receive 25% off the fourth.

-The discount is applied automatically at checkout.
+The discount is applied automatically at checkout and cannot be used in conjunction with other promotions.

 Author: Sartre, Jean-Paul